-Coffee Brew Ratio Calculator
+Coffee to Water Ratio Calculator

 Brew coffee with repeatable ratios and consistent strength.
 Private by design—everything runs locally in your browser.